wfmackey/absmaps/README.md

+---
+title: "Download AGSS Maps From The ABS"
+---

 # absmaps

 The `absmaps` package exists to make it easier to download, compress and convert ABS shapefile data to `sf` objects to be used in R.